caohai/azure-docs/articles/ansible/ansible-create-configure-aks.md

           Environment: Production
 ```

-To create the AKS instance with Ansible, run the playbook as follows:
+To create the Azure Kubernetes Service instance with Ansible, run the playbook as follows:

 ```bash
 ansible-playbook azure_create_aks.yml
 ```

-The output looks similar to the following example that shows the AKS instance has been successfully created:
+The output looks similar to the following example that shows the Azure Kubernetes Service instance has been successfully created:

 ```bash
 PLAY [Create AKS instance] ****************************************************************************************